Auto-Rig

 Soft Lips

-Enable lips elasticity effect for more natural deformations when opening the jaw (c_jawbone) or moving the corner (c_lips_smile)
+Enable lips elasticity effect for more natural deformations when opening the jaw (c_jawbone) or moving the corners (c_lips_smile)

 Limit (Corners/Jaw)